The 12:01 AM Rule: When Your Policy Actually Ends

 Does car insurance expire at midnight or 12:01 AM?

 Car insurance policies almost universally expire at 12:01 AM on the expiration date, not at midnight at the end of that day.
 The reason for this specific time is to eliminate legal ambiguity — "midnight" could technically refer to either the very beginning or the very end of a day.
-Always check your declarations page for the exact time.
+Always check your declarations page for the exact time, as this is where the precise expiration is documented.
 Your insurance ID card only shows the date, not the precise time your coverage ends.

 What should I do if my car insurance already expired?